cair/TsetlinMachine/README.md

 # The Tsetlin Machine
 The code and datasets for the Tsetlin Machine.

-Implements the Binary and the Multiclass version of the Tsetlin Machine from https://arxiv.org/abs/1804.01508.
+Implements the Tsetlin Machine from https://arxiv.org/abs/1804.01508 as well as a multiclass version.

 Copyright (c) 2018 Ole-Christoffer Granmo